ppetrovtv/pine_script_docs/source/Transparency_in_pine_scripts.rst

 Transparency in Pine Scripts
 ============================

-Color type variables now have an additional parameter to set default transparency.
+Color type variables have an additional parameter to set default transparency.
 There are 2 ways to configure transparency level:

 #. ``#FFA50040`` --- the last 2 digits stand for 64% transparency (40 in